 To discourage ASB and improve perceptions of safety, Westway Trust plans to make major improvements to the public realm and to increase usage of the space throughout the day.
 Development Director Louise Wolsey also outlined plans to upgrade the semi-permanent covered market so that it can host cultural activities as well as the wide range of small retailers who now use the space at weekends.

-The trust also hosts several educational facilities, including the popular Maxilla Nursery, English courses and the borough’s supplementary schools programme, where children receive learning help through community groups.
+The trust also hosts several educational facilities, including the popular Maxilla Nursery, adult learning courses and the borough’s supplementary schools programme, where children receive learning help through community groups.

 Westway’s social programmes are 90% self-funded (see financial report, PDF).
 The income from the sports centre and fitness club is almost equalled by income received from renting shops, offices and light industrial space.
 Builders’ merchant Nu-Line has under the Westway for 30 years, now rents 7 units and employs around 100 people.
 Operations Manager Les Banks said the company worked with Westway Trust to offer apprenticeships which train young people in building and business skills.